How to Support Your Student

 Developing an email schedule may be better for the both of you.
 At times phone calls can seem rushed with no lasting conversation.
 Emails give both of you time to prepare what needs to be said and what information needs to be exchanged.

 There are several good apps that allow you to stay in touch with your student through audio, video, and/or text for free!
+WhatsApp seems to work best for most students althouhg may be prohibited in some countries.

 'Snail' Mail

 Being in constant contact with friends and family can lead to increased homesickness and may contribute to a student not engaging fully with locals and the local culture.
-One way to help combat homesickness and to keep in touch is to write letters.
+One way to help combat homesickness and to keep in touch is to write letters!
 Having a letter to read and re-read can be a treasured gift that they can also save as a memento of their time abroad.

 Trip Cancellation Insurance

 Students may want to consider purchasing trip cancellation benefits to cover any losses incurred when canceling or changing travel itineraries.
-A guide to shopping for travel insurance and a list of insurance carriers is available in the resources section of the TU study abroad website.
+A guide to shopping for travel insurance and a list of insurance carriers is available in the resources section of the TU study abroad/away website.

 Cultural Adjustment